Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ### IAM Execution Permissions

-The following is the least privileged IAM permissions required for invoking the deployed InfluxDB Timestream connector REST API Gateway.
+The following are the least privileged IAM permissions required for invoking the deployed InfluxDB Timestream connector REST API Gateway.

 Replace all items listed below in the IAM policy with values from your AWS account: